svenkeidel/hsynth/README.md

     ```
     cabal sandbox init
-    cabal configure -fjack -fexamples
+    cabal configure -fexamples
     cabal build

-    # start the jack server
-    ./dist/build/example-jack/example-jack
+    # Install SoX and listen
+    ./play-sox.sh ./dist/build/example-flute/example-flute

-    # if this does not work, you can use SoX to play the audio
+    # You can also play around with the parameters of the flute
-    ./dist/build/example-stdout/example-stdout | play -t raw -b 16 -e signed -c 1 -r 48000 -
+    ./play-sox.sh ./dist/build/example-flute/example-flute \
+        --breath 0.15 \
+	--pressure 0.85 \
+	--frequency 400
     ```

 # Roadmap